-It was reported that one can hear women whispering, out of the ordinary noises not associated with anything else in the building and scratching sounds.
+It was reported that one can hear women whispering, as well as out-of-the-ordinary noises not associated with anything else in the building, and scratching sounds.

-A cold unseen presence tried to join one frightened gentleman in bed, by lying on top of him, which inspired a hasty retreat of this gentleman to his van, where he spent the rest of the night!
+A cold unseen presence tried to join one frightened gentleman in bed, by lying on top of him, which inspired a hasty retreat by him to his van, where he spent the rest of the night!
 He wasn’t that kind of man!

-An artist who stayed in Room 1, kept seeing a Lady in Red in his dreams.
-He painted the large mural found above the bar in the Spirit Room, including a picture of this Lady in Red.
+An artist who stayed in Room 1 kept seeing a Lady in Red in his dreams.
+He painted the large mural found above the bar in the Spirit Room, including a picture of the Lady in Red.

-People staying in Room 5 have experienced both hot and cold spots, having the hair on their arms and neck stand straight up, and heard strange noises as well.
+People staying in Room 5 have experienced both hot and cold spots, had the hair on their arms and neck stand straight up, and heard strange noises as well.

-The electrical appliances such as the TV & lights, and guest’s Palm Pilots have been known to malfunction.
+The electrical appliances such as the TV and lights, and guests’ Palm Pilots have been known to malfunction.

 Entities in general are fascinated with electrical gadgets and can’t help but play with them!

-When Room 5 is empty, the alarm clock has been known to go off by itself, not been set by the living but a ghost getting some chuckles.
+When Room 5 is empty, the alarm clock has been known to go off by itself, without being set by the living but by a ghost getting some chuckles.